hano/csscomb-brackets/README.md

 # CSScomb Brackets plugin

+## NOTICE
+Currently I have no time to maintain this repository.
+Feel free to fork.
+If you want to become the owner just contact me.

 Implementation of [CSScomp](https://github.com/csscomb/csscomb.js) for [Brackets](https://github.com/adobe/brackets).
 Credits to [CSScomb](https://github.com/csscomb) - thanks for the great work.

 ## Usage